 The Christmas season is a wonderful occasion to have fun and celebrate with family and friends.
 But, undoubtedly, these festivities bring with them a commercial maelstrom that begins with the Black Friday and ends with Epiphany.
 The different commitments lead us to shop more and, most likely, less wisely.

 So, for a few years now Christmas also forces us to reflect on our consumers habits.
 From institutions promoting concrete actions, like the government’s information campaign that, under the slogan ‘Think, then shop’, aims to promote ethical consumerism while reminding shoppers of their rights and responsibilities.

-Another good example of this reflexive trend is the first Responsible Consumption, Social and Solidarity Economy Fair, organised by Barcelona City Council that will take place between 19th December and 4th January in the Plaza de Catalunya.
-The objective of this exhibition is to make known the existence of products, services and business activities and entities that promote responsible and local consumerism, making possible a truly social and solidarity economy.
+Another good example of this reflexive trend is the first Responsible Consumption, Social and Solidarity Economy Fair, organised by Barcelona City Council that will take place between the 19th of December and the 4th of January in the Plaza de Catalunya.
+The objective of this exhibition is to promote the existence of products, services and business activities and entities that foster responsible and local consumerism, making possible a truly social and solidarity economy.
 And, in this vein, this year Barcelona is also welcoming the Renew your toys campaign, that promotes a toy exchange to extend the life of our children’s toys and at the same time reduce waste.

 On a private level, some businesses committed to a more ethical consumption are also offering proposals that can give us ideas.
 Along this line, the foundation Ship2B, has prepared a catalogue of possible gifts that offers a little guidance in giving presents with an added value.